 soil sciences degree applicants generally need have finished high school or their GED.
 Many schools may also have GPA and SAT/ACT score minimums that must be met.
 In addition to these basic soil sciences program qualifications, to serve in some soil sciences careers, special certification may be required outside of your degree.

 Soil Sciences Degree Types

 There are many different soil sciences degree levels.
-You can get anything from a bachelor's degree in soil sciences to the highest soil sciences degree, a research/scholarship based doctorate.
+You can spend many years getting as high as a research / scholarship based doctorate's in soil sciences to something that takes less time like a associate's.
 The type of soil sciences degree you choose will determine how long it takes to get your diploma.

 |Degree||Credit Requirements||Typical Program Length|